ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 #### Technical breakdown

-The meat of the IPNS Profiles code lives in [ui/peers/ipns.js](https://github.com/TheDiscordian/disco-chat/blob/master/ui/peers/ipns.js), here's a *slightly* modified example, which might be **easier to snatch up as a snippet:**
+The meat of the IPNS Profiles code lives in [ui/peers/ipns.js](https://github.com/TheDiscordian/disco-chat/blob/master/ui/peers/ipns.js).
+Here's a *slightly* modified example, which might be **easier to snatch up as a snippet:**

 ```js
 // fetchPeerInfo will try to resolve a PeerID over IPNS to get their profile information, returning it as an object